microsoft/vision-datasets/COCO_DATA_FORMAT.md

 ## Image retrieval
 This is an example of a JSON file for the image retrieval task.
 This format is similar to the image_caption and image_text_matching dataset formats, as it contains text associated with images.
 However, there are some important differences:

-1. The file may contain an optional "category" section, which defines both a category name and a super category.
+1. The file may contain an optional "categories" section, which defines both a category name and an optional super category.
 This allows for a hierarchical structure in the data, which cannot be achieved with only the query field.
 2. Unlike the other two dataset formats, the annotations in this file contain a "query" field rather than a "text" or "caption" field.
 Each image is associated with a query as well as a category_id.

 The category_id can provide additional information related to the nature of the image.
 For example, an image can belong to a group of images (called a supercategory, e.g. "race") and within that group fall into a subgroup (e.g. "white" or "black").
 Overall, this format allows for more complex and nuanced associations between images and text than other formats, due to the hierarchical structure provided by the category section.